 What is the stance of the CMS manual on the 8-minute rule?

 CMS has described the 8-minute rule according to its every effective aspect.
 It described that the therapist can detail more than one unit in the billed document if they provide services that take less than 8 minutes.
-However, there are exceptions that cover the treatments that generally take less than 8 minutes to complete.
-In these events, a therapist can bill two units for a single session.
+However, some exceptions cover the treatments that generally take less than 8 minutes to complete.
+A therapist can bill two units for a single session during these events.
 This is because if a session takes less than 8 minutes (where one unit should be counted when the treatment lasts for 8-15 minutes), a therapist can cater to more than one patient in 15 minutes.
 Considering this scenario in mind, the exceptions are made for the treatments to be billed as two units for a single session.

 When to use the 8-minute rule?

-The eight-minute rule should only be followed for the physical therapy treatments and not for any other medical circumstances.
+The eight-minute rule should only be followed for physical therapy treatments, not other medical circumstances.
 For instance, on the first session of the therapy, the session may take more than 25 minutes, as the staff may examine the whole body and the affected areas so the next therapies could be planned.

 Therefore, the first session would not be considered as an 8-minute rule, instead, it will be billed as a service-based session.
 It is important to know the technical issues of billing to avoid legal remedies in the future.
 Also, coders need to be familiarized with the language used in the bill documentation to prevent revenue losses due to misinterpretation.

 On the contrary, if the session, either first or not, comes under timed CPT codes, then it is important to document them according to the serving time and units adhering to the rules and guidelines.
-In case, for any reason, the eight-minute rule was not followed, your practice may not be reimbursed either from private insurance or Medicare.
-Furthermore, to avoid any legal binding the records should be timely submitted within the date of service.
+If the eight-minute rule was not followed for any reason, your practice might not be reimbursed either from private insurance or Medicare.
+Furthermore, to avoid any legal binding, the records should be submitted timely within the date of service.

 For someone with the physical therapy practice, it is extremely crucial to understand the difference between timed and untimed codes so they can be billed according to the CMS 8-minute rule.
 Hopefully, the blog cleared most of your conundrums regarding CPT codes, and when and how they are used.

 To conclude, the eight-minute rule is an efficient tool for physicians to assess the required time for physical therapeutic treatments.
-While sometimes it can be tricky and complex when it comes to calculating codes for timed and untimed treatments.
-Also, billing them timely is another kind of obligation that therapists need to look into.
+While sometimes, it can be tricky and complex when it comes to calculating codes for timed and untimed treatments.
+Also, billing them timely is another obligation that therapists must look into.
 However, timely billing can make the practice more valuable through the eight-minute rule.
-Plus, it will be more beneficial for the third-parties to link with the federal system which minimizes the risk of scams and fraud automatically.
+Plus, it will be more beneficial for third parties to link with the federal system, automatically minimizing the risk of scams and fraud.